esa/spacecreator/README.md

 * Java SE 8
 * On Windows: Visual Studio 2017 or 2019
 * CMake

+Custom Qt Creator build (for plugins) also needs:

+* The QtScrip module (marked as deprecated now)
+* clang-dev

 Grantlee is a Qt implementation of string template engine of Django syntax.
 Sources of Grantlee are avalable from here https://github.com/steveire/grantlee